 He holds MBA from Case Western Reserve University.

 Shin Okada is a leading professional in IGPI’s infrastructure-related business, with the extensive experience as an engineer, investment professional and turn-around manager from government highway agency (NEXCO), Mitsubishi Trust and Banking Corporation of New York, Accenture, and Macquarie Capital Securities.
-He currently serves as Senior Advisor at Japan PFI/PPP Association and as Executive Officer at New Kansai International Airport Company.
+He currently serves as Senior Advisor at Japan PFI/PPP Association.

 He holds an MBA from Columbia Business School (Fulbright Scholar), which included an MBA exchange to Rotterdam School of Management, and BS & MS degrees (Civil Engineering) from Kyoto University.